No. 02 · Nurse-led

 Will it migrate?

-Not if placed correctly, in the right plane, at the right volume.
-Migration happens when too much filler is placed too superficially or in the wrong layer.
+Not if placed correctly.
+Right plane.
+Right volume.
+Migration happens when too much filler is placed too superficially.
+Or in the wrong layer.
 Technique matters more than millilitres.

 Can I have multiple areas in one appointment?